-This table compares the Fund's average annual total returns for the periods ended December 31, 2024 to those of an appropriate broad based index.
+This table compares the Fund's average annual total returns (after applicable sales charges) for the periods ended December 31, 2024 to those of an appropriate broad based index.

 After-tax returns are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
 Actual after-tax returns will depend on an investor's tax situation and may differ from those shown.
 After-tax returns shown are not relevant to investors who hold their Fund shares through tax-deferred arrangements, such as 401(k) plans or individual retirement accounts ("IRAs").
 After-tax returns are shown for Class I Shares only.
-After-tax returns for Investor Class Shares will vary.
+After-tax returns for Class A Shares will vary.